blagojevicboban/moodle-block_aipromptgen/README.md

   - If Gradebook Outcomes are enabled, local and global outcomes will be listed too.
 - Language field:
   - The visible field accepts a language name (with optional code in parentheses).
 A hidden `languagecode` is maintained automatically when using Browse.
-  - The generated prompt honors the selected language and appends a single normalized code to the displayed name (e.g., `Serbian (sr_lt)`).
-If no meaningful code is available, `(en)` is only appended when the language is actually English.
+  - The generated prompt honors the selected language and appends a single normalized code to the displayed name.
 - Data cleaning/security:
   - All inputs have explicit `$mform->setType(...)` (e.g., `PARAM_TEXT`, `PARAM_INT`, `PARAM_ALPHANUMEXT` for codes).
   - Language string placeholders use single‑quoted strings in lang files to avoid premature interpolation.